Meghan Tanguay, Chemical Engineering, COE ’21 //

 Coming into Northeastern, I decided I wanted to major in Chemical Engineering without really knowing exactly what it was.
 I liked math and science in high school and I liked the sound of engineering, but I wanted to make sure that by the end of my first year I knew if Chemical Engineering was right for me.

 The College of Engineering places a lot of focus on exploring the different types of engineering throughout the first year.
 In the one-credit Introduction to the Study of Engineering class that all first-year students take, info sessions and lab tours are offered in each of the engineering disciplines.
-There are panels of older students who talk about their majors and the co-ops they’ve done.
+There are panels of older students who talk about their major and the co-ops they’ve done as part of it.
 In addition to all the resources provided for us, I wanted to do some searching of my own, so when the undergraduate research fair was announced, I immediately put it on my calendar.

 The large Curry Ballroom is always absolutely filled with tables and poster boards for the research fair.
 Graduate students and professors from across the College of Engineering display their research and undergraduate students are free to wander around and figure out what labs they’re interested in applying for.
 I put my name down for a few different labs and ended up completing an application for two.